Aloe vera: benefits, dosage, contraindications

 E/S/C/O/P: 2nd Edition of the ESCOP Monographs

-Scientific and technical support note from the French Agency for Food, Environmental and Occupational Health & Safety regarding the safety of fresh Aloe vera leaves intended for human consumption
+Scientific and technical support note of the French Agency for Food, Environmental and Occupational Health and Safety (ANSES)nnregarding the safety of fresh Aloe vera leaves intended for human consumption

-Most clinical research shows that oral intake of aloe vera can reduce fasting blood glucose and HbA1c (glycated hemoglobin) in adults with diabetes and pre-diabetes.
-An analysis involving 92 patients shows that aloe vera is associated with a greater overall reduction in fasting blood glucose in patients whose fasting blood glucose level was 200 mg/dL or higher.
-Another analysis involving 206 patients shows that aloe vera increases high-density lipoproteins (HDL) and reduces triglycerides, total cholesterol, and low-density lipoproteins (LDL) compared to placebo in pre-diabetic and untreated diabetic adults.
-The most effective aloe dosage and formulation for diabetes treatment are unclear.
-Aloe vera gel powder, crushed raw aloe leaves, and aloe vera juice have been used for 4 to 14 weeks.
-Solid aloe formulations from 100 to 1,000 mg per day have been used.
-Aloe juice from 15 to 150 ml per day has been utilized.
+Most clinical research shows that oral intake of aloe vera can reduce fasting blood glucose and HbA1c (glycated hemoglobin) in adults with diabetes and in the pre-diabetes stage.
+An analysis of 92 patients shows that aloe vera is associated with a greater overall reduction in fasting blood glucose among patients whose fasting blood glucose level was greater than or equal to 200 mg/dL.
+Another analysis including 206 patients shows that aloe vera increases high-density lipoproteins (HDL) and reduces triglycerides, total cholesterol, and low-density lipoproteins (LDL) compared with placebo in pre-diabetic and untreated diabetic adults.
+The most effective dose and formulation of aloe for treating diabetes are not clear.
+Aloe vera gel powder, raw crushed aloe leaves, and aloe vera juice have been used for 4 to 14 weeks.
+Solid aloe formulations ranging from 100 to 1,000 mg per day have been used.
+Aloe juice ranging from 15 to 150 mL per day has been used.

 Posologie